jjrscott/Lame/README.md

 #  Lamé

 Lamé is a simple example of an MVVM-C application written in Swift for iOS.
-It has **zero** external dependancies so should function fresh out of the box.
+It has **zero** external dependencies so should function fresh out of the box.

 ### The responder chain